Overview

 IWL varies with gestational age; the earlier the gestational age of the preterm infant, the greater the IWL.
 Evidence from animal studies suggests that aquaporin channels that regulate IWL are developmentally regulated.
 [2]

 The magnitude of IWL also depends on the postnatal age.
-Because skin thickens with age, the IWL decreases as premature neonates mature.
+Because skin matures with age (keratin deposition and layer formation), the IWL decreases as premature neonates mature.
 [3] Ventilated infants receive humidified gas.
-Therefore, IWL from the lungs is eliminated in these infants.
+Therefore, IWL from the lungs is controlled in these infants.

 Sensible water loss